-The Council's maximum exposure to credit risk in relation to its investments in banks and building societies of £41.9m cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its investments in financial institutions of £28.5m cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there is no evidence at the 31st March 2016 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Council's deposits but there is no evidence at the 31st March 2017 that this was likely to crystallise.

-No breaches of the Council's counterparty criteria occurred during the reporting period and the Council does not expect any losses from non-performance by any of it's counterparties in relation to deposits and bonds.
+No Credit Limits were exceeded during the reporting period and the Council does not expect any losses from non-performance by any of its counterparties in relation to deposits and bonds.